 Students can apply for assistance towards registered childcare costs for scheduled classes and periods of mandatory placement.
 Self-directed study periods are not included.

-The fund is income assessed and is available for full-time and part-time further education students, and full-time higher education students on eligible courses.
+The fund is income assessed and is available for full-time and part-time Further Education (FE) students, and full-time Higher Education (HE) students on eligible courses.

 Any outstanding amount is the student’s responsibility.

 Please note, childcare contracts are between the student and the provider.
 The college will not enter into any discussions with childcare providers regarding contracts and will not take part in any disputes.

 If you are not sure whether your course is fundable, and would like to find out, please contact the Student Services Team by emailing email@example.com

 Edinburgh College Further Education & Higher Education Childcare Funds Conditions Of Award

 These are the childcare funding terms and conditions of award.
 You must comply with them to receive your payments.